 Having a bacterial or viral infection, or certain other illnesses

-Some children have no symptoms at all or only develop symptoms when exposed to certain triggers.
-Other children have ongoing symptoms, even chronic anemia.
+Most children have no symptoms at all.
+Or they only develop symptoms when exposed to certain triggers.
+These children generally have normal blood counts when not sick or exposed to a trigger.
+Other children have ongoing symptoms, even long-term (chronic) anemia.
 Possible symptoms include:

 Sudden rise in body temperature